FalkZ/effectlayer/README.md

 # Effectlayer

-> This framework is still in early beta, bugs and changes are expected.
+> ⚠️ Effectlayer is in early beta.
+Expect bugs and breaking changes.

 Effectlayer is a reactive frontend framework that uses the familiar JSX Syntax from React, but takes a fundamentally different approach to state management.